 Supporting Education: Tea producers often allocate funds to build and sustain schools, ensuring access to education for their workers’ children.

-Enjoying Sri Lankan Tea
+Enjoying Sri Lanka Tea

 Brewing Techniques

 In Sri Lanka, brewing tea is considered a ritual that honours the tea’s quality.
 The preferred method involves using fresh, cold water heated to a rolling boil.
 For black tea, the water temperature should be around 90-95°C (194-203°F).
 The steeping time is crucial; typically, Ceylon black tea should steep for about 3-5 minutes, depending on the desired strength.
-The correct technique ensures that the tea’s robust flavour and aromatic qualities are fully expressed.
+The correct technique ensures the tea’s robust flavour and aromatic qualities are fully expressed.

 - Water Temperature: 90-95°C (194-203°F)